Midlife Complexity and Mind-Body Wisdom: Why Therapy Matters Now More Than Ever

 Why Somatic Therapy Fits This Moment in Life

-Here’s how somatic therapy can meet the challenges of midlife:
+Here are some ways somatic therapy can meet the challenges of midlife:

-Releasing physical and emotional stress – Years of pushing through take a toll.
+Releasing physical and emotional stress.
+Years of pushing through take a toll.
 Somatic therapy helps the nervous system unwind and recalibrate.

 Listening to What the Body is Saying